DeanDeo/Crystal-Collector/README.md

 If you would like to try this yourself I always recomment starting with getting the HTML on the screen and then moving to your javascript/jquery.

-If you need help with this project, you can find different versions of this project on github and there are also video tutorials on youtube.

 <img width="374" alt="capture" src="https://user-images.githubusercontent.com/44249106/50936769-a1643800-1436-11e9-88a6-3b7184085b66.PNG">